ChibsDev/FAC-WEBSITE/README.md

 # FAC Website

 The FAC Website is a multi-page website that serves as an application for the Founder & Coders Software Development Apprenticeship September 2023 Cohort.
 It includes three main pages: `index.html`, `about.html`, and `game.html`.
-The website provides information about ChibsDev (Chibu Ihesiene), their journey into web development, and features a preview of his game.
+The website provides information about ChibsDev (Chibu Ihesiene), his journey into web development, and features a preview of his game.

 ## Table of Contents